pbroom/form/docs/process/increment-method.md

 See `docs/increments/_templates/charter.template.md` and `docs/increments/_templates/log.template.md`.

+## Source of Truth

+- For system intent, modules, and roadmap, refer to `docs/architecture/ARCHITECTURE.md` as the canonical document.
+The PRD (`docs/architecture/prd.md`) is supportive context and may lag behind.

 ## Project Log

 - At the end of each increment, update `docs/project-log.md` with a concise, human-readable summary (outcomes, artifacts, decisions, learnings)